andgordio/mockupless/docs/Courses/LayoutBasics/Style/background.md

 https://images.unsplash.com/...w=1600&q=60
 ```

 Notice that the URL ends with `w=`, which stands for width, and `q=`, which stands for quality.
 You can change the values that follow these letters to request a different size of an image (in pixels) and a different quality (from 0 to 100).
-For example, request a smaller size of the example above with better quality:
+For example, here’s a URL that requests the version of an image that is 1280 pixels wide and is of maximum quality:

 ```html
 https://images.unsplash.com/...w=1280&q=100